-Employees who have been employed by the College for at least 12 months, and who have completed at least 1,250 hours of service during the 12-month period immediately preceding the commencement of the leave may be eligible for an unpaid family or medical leave pursuant to this policy.
+Employees who have been employed by the College for at least 12 months, and who have completed at least 1,250 hours of service during the 12 month period immediately preceding the commencement of the leave may be eligible for an unpaid family or medical leave pursuant to this policy.
 The maximum amount of FMLA leave required is dependent upon the reason for the leave.
-However, under no circumstances is the maximum amount of FMLA leave to be more than 26 weeks in a 12-month period in the following situations:
+However, under no circumstances is the maximum amount of FMLA leave to be more than 26 weeks in a 12-month period.

 For purposes of this policy, "serious health condition" means an illness, injury, impairment or physical or mental condition that involves (1) inpatient care (i.e., an overnight stay) in a hospital, hospice or residential medical care facility, including any period of incapacity or any subsequent treatment in connection with inpatient care; or (2) continuing treatment by a health care provider for a condition that either prevents the eligible employee from performing his or her job functions or prevents a qualified family member from participating in school or other daily activities.
 A serious health condition involving continuing treatment by a health care provider may include:

 (a) a period of incapacity of more than three consecutive calendar days and any subsequent treatment or period of incapacity relating to the same condition which also involves:

 (2) treatment on one occasion by a health care provider which results in a continuing regimen of treatment;

 (b) any period of incapacity due to pregnancy or for prenatal care;

 (c) any period of incapacity or treatment for such incapacity due to a chronic serious health condition;

 (d) a period of incapacity which is permanent or long-term due to a condition for which treatment may not be effective;

 (e) any period of absence to receive multiple treatments by a health care provider either for restorative surgery after an accident or other injury or for a condition that would likely result in a period of incapacity of more than three consecutive calendar days in the absence of treatment.